-We have the following principal subsidiaries which have total assets or revenues which exceed 5% of our total consolidated assets or revenues as at and for the year ended December 31, 2017:
+We have the following principal subsidiaries which have total assets or revenues which exceed 10% of our total consolidated assets or revenues as at and for the year ended December 31, 2018:

-Name of subsidiary Percentage of voting securities owned Jurisdiction of incorporation, continuance, formation or organization American Pool Enterprises, Inc. 97.8% Delaware Century Fire Holdings, LLC.
-93.1% Delaware FirstService CAM Holdings, Inc. 100.0% Delaware FirstService Residential, Inc. 97.6% Delaware FirstService Residential Florida, Inc. 97.6% Florida FirstService Residential California, LLC 97.6% California Jersey Shore Holdings, Inc 93.3% Delaware Planned Companies Holding, Inc 97.6% Delaware FS Brands, Inc. 95.7% Delaware
+Name of subsidiary Percentage of voting securities owned Jurisdiction of incorporation, continuance, formation or organization Century Fire Holdings, LLC.
+93.1% Delaware FirstService CAM Holdings, Inc. 100.0% Delaware FirstService Residential, Inc. 97.6% Delaware FirstService Residential Florida, Inc. 97.6% Florida FirstService Residential Nevada, LLC 97.6% Nevada FS Brands, Inc. 95.7% Delaware California Closet Holdings, Inc. 99.1% Delaware

-The voting securities of the above noted subsidiaries not controlled by FirstService are those owned by operating management of each respective subsidiary.
+The voting securities of the above noted subsidiaries not controlled by FirstService are owned by operating management of each respective subsidiary.
 The above table does not include all of the subsidiaries of FirstService.
-The assets and revenues of our unnamed subsidiaries did not exceed 20% of our total consolidated assets or total consolidated revenues as at and for the year ended December 31, 2017.
+The assets and revenues of our unnamed subsidiaries did not exceed 20% of our total consolidated assets or total consolidated revenues as at and for the year ended December 31, 2018.